byBretema/bee/README.md

 **None** 🥳

-- If you are using a version lower than C++20, please copy [`tcb_span.hpp`](https://github.com/tcbrindle/span/blob/master/include/tcb/span.hpp) at the same level than `alt_cpp.hpp`, otherwise you can ignore that file
+- If you are using a version lower than C++20, please copy [`tcb_span.hpp`](https://github.com/tcbrindle/span/blob/master/include/tcb/span.hpp) at the same level than `disco.hpp`, otherwise you can ignore that file

 - fmtlib is integrated but not required